 SAM is an equal opportunity employer committed to diversity and inclusion.
 Qualified individuals who bring diverse perspectives to the workplace are especially encouraged to apply.

 OVERVIEW: Provide a high level of professionalism and customer service as an Admissions Representative at the Seattle Art Museum.
-Must be available November 23, 24, 25 and December 26 – January 21.
+On-call Positions Only: On-call employees' hours vary; may provide additional staffing for high-volume days, extended hours, and vacation coverage.

 Seattle Art Museum is committed to equity, diversity, and inclusion.
 Qualified individuals who bring diverse perspectives to the workplace are especially encouraged to apply.